ParticularMiner/red_string_grouper/README.md

 String comparison, as implemented by `string_grouper`, is essentially matrix multiplication.
 A DataFrame of strings is converted (tokenized) into a matrix.
-Then that matrix is multiplied by itself.
+Then that matrix is multiplied by itself, or another.

 Here is an illustration of multiplication of two matrices ***M*** and ***D***:
 ![Block Matrix 1 1](https://user-images.githubusercontent.com/78448465/133109334-1a42cf7b-1780-42a9-a465-340464abe583.png)